Golf Tutorials

 For decades, a standard set of irons ran from a 3-iron to a 9-iron and included a Pitching Wedge (PW) and a Sand Wedge (SW).
 The loft difference between each club was a consistent 3-4 degrees, which translated to a predictable 10-15 yard distance gap between clubs.
 A golfer’s PW might have been around 48 degrees and their SW around 56 degrees, leaving a manageable single-club gap.

 However, over the last 20 years, a phenomenon known as "loft jacking" has changed everything.
 In the unending quest for more distance, manufacturers began strengthening the lofts of their irons.
-A 7-iron from 20 years ago might have had 35 degrees of loft, today’s game-improvement 7-iron could be as low as 28 or 29 degrees.
+A 7-iron from 20 years ago might have had 35 degrees of loft, while today’s game-improvement 7-iron could be as low as 28 or 29 degrees.
 This trend carried all the way down to the wedges.

-The Modern Yardage Cap
+The Modern Yardage Gap

-• Pitching A-Wedge (PW): Typically 43-46 degrees
+• Pitching Wedge (PW): Typically 43-46 degrees

-• Gap Basco (G / AW / GW): Tipcally 48-52 degrees
+• Gap Wedge (G / AW / GW): Typically 48-52 degrees

 The goal is to create consistent loft gapping through your wedges.
 If your PW is 44 degrees and your SW is 56 degrees, the 12-degree gap is too big.
 A 50-degree G iron would perfectly split the difference, creating a more uniform 6-degree gap between each of your scoring clubs.
 This translates into more reliable and evenly spaced distances at the bottom end of your bag.